Photo by Lisa F. Young / Shutterstock.com

 A better plan:

-- Prepare boards in advance because, in an emergency, supplies will be scarce or overpriced and you’ll be under pressure.
+- Prepare boards in advance whenever possible.
+As people in Florida are learning right now, in an emergency, supplies will be scarce or overpriced and you’ll be under pressure.
 Follow directions in this South Florida Sun Sentinel guide to hurricane protection for windows.

 - Measure windows separately and accurately, recording the measurements.